Site of Toots Shor's Restaurant (1940-1959)

-After serving as host at a sports-hangout in New York called Billy LaHiff, in 1940, Toots decided to open his own place at 51 West 51st St. He named it Toots Shor's Restaurant, but locals came to know it as Toots'.1 Because of the seemingly fair prices, Toots Shor's was appealing to people from all walks of life, from stars to the average Joe, and that was mainly due to the personality of Toots himself.
-He made a point of becoming acquainted with his clientele, and affectionately greeted them at the front as crum-bum.
-An ardent Yankees fan, he never missed a home game, Toots's became a home away from home for players Joe DiMaggio and Mickey Mantle.2
+After serving as host at a sports-hangout in New York called Billy LaHiff, in 1940, Toots decided to open his own place at 51 West 51st St. He named it Toots Shor's Restaurant, but locals came to know it as Toots's.
+Because of the seemingly fair prices, Toots Shor's was appealing to people from all walks of life, from stars to the average Joe, and that was mainly due to the personality of Toots himself.
+He made a point of becoming acquainted with his clientele, and affectionately greeted them at the front as "crum-bum."
+An ardent Yankees fan, he never missed a home game.
+Toots's became a home away from home for players Joe DiMaggio and Mickey Mantle.

 In 1959, Shor's gambling and penchant for allowing his friends to eat for free had taken its toll on the financial well-being of the restaurant.
 That year he closed the doors on West 51st St. and the next year the building was demolished.
 A couple of years later he re-opened another Toots Shor's on West 52nd St., persuading some of the old crowd to return.
 But the culture in New York was dramatically changing and financial problems continued to mount.
 In 1971 Toots closed his second restaurant, only to return again the next year, but that restaurant closed within a year.
-Toots' days as a restaurateur were over, his old pals had all grown older, died, or moved away.
-Shor died in 1977 while living at the Drake Hotel in New York with his wife Marion Baby, whom he had met when she was a dancer during his early days as a host.2
+Toots's days as a restaurateur were over, his old pals had all grown older, died, or moved away.
+Shor died in 1977 while living at the Drake Hotel in New York.

-Decades later, Toots' and Baby's granddaughter Kristi Jacobson brought her grandfather and his restaurant back to life in the documentary Toots.
-In looking to re-discover her grandfather's personage and legacy, Jacobson interviewed old friends Walter Cronkite, Frank Gifford, Pete Hamill, Mike Wallace, as well as Toots' daughter.
-Journalist Pete Hamill summed up Toots Shor's Restaurant the best when he remarked, Toots' was a part of the imagination of people who had never even walked in there.
-They knew it existed the way they knew the Statue of Liberty existed.4 At Toots Shor's times were simpler, people were happy; that was all Toots could ask for.
+Decades later, Toots's granddaughter Kristi Jacobson brought her grandfather and his restaurant back to life in the documentary "Toots."
+In looking to re-discover her grandfather's personage and legacy, Jacobson interviewed old friends Walter Cronkite, Frank Gifford, Pete Hamill, Mike Wallace, as well as Toots's daughter.
+Journalist Pete Hamill summed up Toots Shor's Restaurant the best when he remarked, "Toots's was a part of the imagination of people who had never even walked in there.
+They knew it existed the way they knew the Statue of Liberty existed."
+At Toots Shor's times were simpler, people were happy; that was all Toots could ask for.